 Current research interests focus primarily around the UK labour market, specifically Public-Private Sector differences, in areas such as job satisfaction, sexual orientation pay, incremental pay v.
 Merit pay, and the impact on wage of under- and over-qualification.
 His work has been presented at several Swansea University internal conferences, nationally at WISERD 2015 and 2016, and internationally at the IZA Labour Economics Summer Conference in Germany.
 He also possesses prior teaching experience in the areas of Microeconomics, Labour Economics, Managerial Economics, and Economics for Business.

-More recently James has been working on a WISERD Civil Society project using ARDC linked data to examine health and educational links, using health and school data from across Wales.
+More recently James has been working on a WISERD Civil Society project using ADRC linked data to examine health and educational links, using health and school data from across Wales.